UnibwSparta/Scaling-XLM-RoBERTa-for-ABSA/readme/1_using_models.md

 ### Sentiment Analysis Models

-In general, the sentiment analysis aims to derive author's sentiment (affective state) towards something by inspecting his/her statement, e.g. text.
+In general, the sentiment analysis aims to derive author's sentiment (affective state) towards something by inspecting his/her statement, e.g., text.
 In it's core, sentiment analysis focuses a lot on sentimental signal words in specific contexts.
 On the HuggingFace plattform you can find very different models that have been pre-trained and fine-tuned specifically to solve the task of sentiment analysis.
 This task can have very different characteristics depending on:

 - number of sentiment classes, e.g.
     - [one-way (binary regression)](https://en.wikipedia.org/wiki/Binary_regression) - a score from 0 to 100